wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/2-explore-cloud-app-security.md

  -  investigate activities
  -  stop threats

 These tools can help your organization move safely to the cloud while maintaining control of critical data.
-This unit will introduce you to the following Cloud App Security features and functionality:
+This unit will introduce you to the following Defender for Cloud Apps features and functionality:

- -  Cloud App Security Editions
+ -  Defender for Cloud Apps Editions
- -  Cloud App Security Licensing Requirements
+ -  Defender for Cloud Apps Licensing Requirements
- -  Cloud App Security Architecture
+ -  Defender for Cloud Apps Architecture
  -  Cloud Discovery
  -  App Connectors
  -  Conditional Access App Control protection

-### Cloud App Security editions
+### Defender for Cloud Apps editions

-Cloud App Security is available in two editions:
+Defender for Cloud Apps is available in two editions:

- -  Microsoft Cloud App Security
+ -  Microsoft Defender for Cloud Apps
  -  Microsoft 365 Cloud App Security

-Microsoft 365 Cloud App Security is a subset of Microsoft Cloud App Security.
+Microsoft 365 Cloud App Security is a subset of Microsoft Defender for Cloud Apps.
 It provides enhanced visibility and control for Microsoft 365.
-The following table identifies the differences between these two Cloud App Security editions.
+The following table identifies the differences between these two Defender for Cloud Apps editions.

 :::row:::
   :::column:::